Photos of Greenland: Icebergs, Glaciers and Mountains

 hundreds thousands of icebergs breaking free from the massive glacier.
 This was the first time we had ever seen floating icebergs, so it was kind of a big deal.

 The funny thing about these photos is that we were actually sitting in the middle row of the aircraft.
-So most of these photos were taken by me standing in the aisle, zooming in on the window and hoping that they didn’t turn out blurry.
+Most of these photos were taken by me standing in the aisle, zooming in on the window and hoping that they didn’t turn out blurry.

 Fortunately, a friendly passenger sitting in the nearby emergency exit row got out of his chair and allowed me to take a few photos from his window seat.
 I think he heard my camera snapping non-stop and realized I was pretty keen to capture this incredible moment.